-Each external Director have entered into agreements with the Company to limit their liability for damages in accordance with Article 427, Paragraph 1 of the Companies Act.
-The maximum amount of liability for damages under this contract is the minimum liability limit set forth in Article 425, Clause 1 of the Companies Act.
+Each Outside Director has entered into an agreement with the Company to limit their liability for damages in accordance with Article 427, Paragraph 1 of the Companies Act.
+The maximum amount of liability for damages under this contract is the minimum liability limit set forth in Article 423, Clause 1 of the Companies Act.